CoolProp/gpgREFPROP/README.md

 ## Actions setup

 Add a repository secret called ``REFPROP_GPG_PASSPHRASE`` in github actions with the contents of the password you generated in the previous step.
-The action in this repository will test the decryption and print out the contents of the zip file.
+The action in this repository will test the decryption and print out the contents of the zip file, as well as building a shared library based on the sources in the encrypted zip